-ATHLETIC AND RECREATIONAL PROGRAMS
+ATHLETIC AND RECREATIONAL Programs

-Saint Martin's is a founding member of the NCAA Division II Great Northwest Athletic Conference.
-The University sponsors 15 athletic teams that participate in men's and women's basketball, golf, soccer, cross country, and outdoor and indoor track and field; women's volleyball and softball; and men's baseball.
+Saint Martin's University is a founding member of the NCAA Division II Great Northwest Athletic Conference.
+The university sponsors 15 athletic teams that participate in men's and women's basketball, golf, soccer, cross country, and outdoor and indoor track and field; women's volleyball and softball; and men's baseball.

-The Hal and Inge Marcus Pavilion is the University's indoor athletics facility that seats 3,500.
+The Hal and Inge Marcus Pavilion is the university's indoor athletics facility that seats 3,500.
 The facility hosts GNAC conference playoffs, and high school district and state tournaments.
 Saint Martin's outdoor track-and- field and soccer facilities were completed in the spring of 2009.
 Baseball and softball teams also compete on campus, while the men's and women's golf teams have an on-campus indoor practice facility, plus access to several local courses.

-The University's athletic fields and courts, as well as nearby public golf courses, lakes, shores and mountains, offer opportunities for many sports and activities for student participation.
+The university's athletic fields and courts, as well as nearby public golf courses, lakes, shores and mountains, offer opportunities for many sports and activities for student participation.

-In the fall of 2009, Saint Martin's opened the 36,000-square-foot Charneski Recreation Center.
-This facility includes three multipurpose courts, a four-lane running track, a batting cage and a 9,000-square-foot fitness center equipped with weights, cardio equipment, a multi-purpose classroom and an aerobics-dance studio.
-The Charneski Recreation Center also offers wellness classes throughout the year, including youth karate and yoga.
+In the fall of 2009, Saint Martin's opened the 36,000-squarefoot Charneski Recreation Center.
+This facility includes three multi-purpose courts, a four-lane running track, a batting cage and a 9,000-square-foot fitness center equipped with weights, cardio equipment, a multi-purpose classroom and an aerobicsdance studio.
+The Charneski Recreation Center also offers wellness classes throughout the year, including Zumba, Yoga, and Les Mills programming.
 Students interested in intramural sports can participate at the team or individual level.
 Intramural Sports include flag football, volleyball, basketball, badminton, floorball, soccer, dodgeball and softball.
-Off-campus outdoor excursions are offered through the Saints Outdoor Adventure Program (SOAR) and include ski/snowboard trips, rock climbing and hiking throughout the Puget Sound region
+Off-campus outdoor excursions are offered through the Saints Outdoor Adventure Program (SOAR) and include ski/snowboard trips, rock climbing and hiking throughout the Puget Sound region.